TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **4.11 Transfer of Information to Indeed Affiliated Entities**

-Any information shared by you with Indeed may be shared with or transferred to any Indeed affiliated entity (including Indeed Hire, Inc.), no matter where located, for the purpose of providing you services and improving the Site.
+Any information shared by you with Indeed may be shared with or transferred to any Indeed affiliated entity (including Indeed Hire, Inc.), no matter where located, for the purpose of providing you services and improving the Site, and other purposes as described in this Policy.
 This includes Indeed affiliated entities located outside the European Union (“EU”) or Switzerland.

 Such transfers are performed in full compliance with applicable data protection rules and subject to appropriate safeguards, primarily through the use of extensive data protection agreements, in order to ensure adequate protection of users’ Personal Data.
 The services provided to you and the functionality of the Site could not be provided without such a transfer.
 If you do not wish your information to be transferred in this way you should not use this Site.